Karen-Najafzadeh/Music-player-API/README.md

 # Music Player API 📝
 This project is a music player API which i wrote for practicing.
-A program to list, create and manipualte musics and playlists for different users. it may seem to be super simple but it's just the beginning and will be updated overtime
+A program to list, create and manipulate musics and playlists for different users. it may seem to be super simple but it's just the beginning and will be updated overtime

 ## technologies used 🦾🤖